How to Send Money to the US from Canada?

 Step 4: Review the rate and total cost

-- Any stated wire fee or transfer charge
+- Any wire transfer fee or service charge

-- The exact USD amount your recipient will receive
+- The total USD amount your recipient will receive

 Step 5: Fund the transfer and confirm